Ghost Penalties in Nonconvex Constrained Optimization: Diminishing Stepsizes and Iteration Complexity: Direction Finding Subproblem

-that always has an optimal solution because the feasible set is nonempty and compact.
-If $\tilde g$ is linear, as in the classical choice given in \eqref{eq:quad_lin_approx}, this problem reduces to a linear programming problem and can be efficiently and easily solved.
-If $x$ is feasible for (P), i.e. $g(x) \leq 0$, we have $\kappa(x)=0$, so that our subproblem \eqref{eq:p_k} is very similar to standard SQP ones.
-The term $\kappa(x)$ plays a key role when the SQP-type subproblems have an empty feasible set, a very well-known issue with SQP schemes.
-In fact, since $\kappa (x)$ is always nonnegative, being the sum of two nonnegative quantities, it restores feasibility by enlarging (with respect to the SQP choice $\tilde g(d;x) \leq 0$) the range of admissible values, see Figure \ref{fig:collar}.
+In this section we state the main properties of subproblem \eqref{eq:p_k}.
+Starting from feasibility, we remark, as already mentioned, that the term $\kappa(x)$ plays a key role in guaranteeing that our subproblems \eqref{eq:p_k} have a nonempty feasible set $\widetilde {\mathcal{X}}(x)$.
+Since $\kappa (x)$ is always nonnegative, being the sum of two nonnegative quantities, it restores feasibility by enlarging (with respect to the SQP choice $\tilde g(d;x) \leq 0$) the range of admissible values, see Figure \ref{fig:collar}.

-Moreover, the feasible set of problem \eqref{eq:p_k}, for every $x$, is nonempty: choosing $\hat d$ at which the minimum in the expression of $\kappa(x)$ is attained, we have
+In fact, the feasible set of problem \eqref{eq:p_k}, for every $x \in K$, is nonempty: choosing $\hat d$ at which the minimum in the expression of $\kappa(x)$ is attained, we have

 and, in turn,